Course Syllabus for Philosophy 150931102 - Aesthetics WI

 Preparing your project: Your final project will be the equivalent of a ten page (or longer) term paper.
 It will have a written component, which may or may not be that long, depending on its other components.
 Your project may be an extended essay in criticism, in which you develop some point in philosophical aesthetics.
 It may be a piece of straight philosophical aesthetics, like some of the readings.
 It may be the presentation of a piece or a body of your own work, with comments on how that work relates to themes we have read about and discussed in class.
 If you want to do this, be sure to talk to me first.
 Please note that I will not be grading your project as art, but rather as philosophy of art.
 Other options are also allowable; check them with me.
 You must present your project to the class, either in one of its planning stages or as a finished product.
 Make sure you do the rough draft; this is the only way that you will be sure we are on the same wavelength about the expectations you must meet.
 The following list of topic questions should give you some ideas.
 Check the web-site for a list of specific projects you might do, plus some examples of successful past projects.

 Presenting your project: As part of your project, you will make about a 10 minute presentation to the class on your project topic.
-Slots are available from October 4 through December 13.
-Early presenters will be expected to tell us what you are working on, why it interests you, what questions you are trying to answer, where and how you will look for the answers, and why your project is an example of philosophy of the arts.
+Slots are available from October 1 through December 10 (we may also use the scheduled exam period if we need it).
+Early presenters will be expected to tell us what you are working on, why it interests you, what questions you are trying to answer, where and how you will look for the answers, and why your project is an example of philosophical aesthetics.
 Later presenters will be expected to present a class-friendly version of your finished project (of course it will also answer the questions above).

 Topic Questions (a partial list - for the course and for your project):